rdubar/deliver-game/README.md

 This Streamlit App shows random lines of text fom a file, and can also use AI to generate new game cards automagically.

-It was made as an aid to a boardgame development project for the Open University's U101 module "Design thinking: creativity for the 21st century".
+It was made as an aid for a student project to design a boardgame.

 You use it to easily try out random cards for games without having to print them out, or even create new game cards every time you play.